hetong007/higgsml/README.md

 This model achieved the best private score among all of our models without ensemble learning.
 The scores for public board and private board are 3.72181 and 3.72370 respectively.

-We integrate some physical features with the original features, then feed the new dataset to [xgboost](https://github.com/tqchen/xgboost) for training and prediction.
+We integrate some physical features with the original features, then feed the new dataset to [xgboost](https://github.com/tqchen/xgboost), which is mainly authored by Tianqi, for training and prediction.

 Notes
 ======